Sterling Damper ~ Tortional Vibration Absorber.

 No, all objects have a natural or resonant frequency.
 Through research and testing, we can identify where resonance frequency is most harmful to an engine.
 The power stroke pulses of the piston firing are by far the principle forces that cause major damage to an engine.

-The torque capability of the Sterling Rattler to control vibration is huge.
-For example, the centrifugal force of one roller (typically the Sterling Rattler has a total of 9) at 7000 RPM creates 2407 pounds of force which is available as needed to control vibration.
+The torque capability of the Sterling Damper to control vibration is huge.
+For example, the centrifugal force of one roller (typically the Sterling Damper has a total of 9) at 7000 RPM creates 2407 pounds of force which is available as needed to control vibration.
 In other words, the rollers move as needed to control vibration.

 The gains in power arrive by providing a stable and vibration free driving force for the camshaft and valve train.

-Unlike some units, the Sterling Rattler can be installed when balancing an engine assembly.
-The rotation of the crankshaft is sufficient to push the pucks inside the Sterling Rattler into position.
+Unlike some units, the Sterling Damper can be installed when balancing an engine assembly.
+The rotation of the crankshaft is sufficient to push the pucks inside the Sterling Damper into position.
 One of its benefits is that it has a solid billet machined one piece concentric hub, which means the residual imbalance levels are always very low.

-To ensure that the Sterling Rattlers are safe to operate at the high rpms associated with the performance industry, several measures were taken.
+To ensure that the Sterling Dampers are safe to operate at the high rpms associated with the performance industry, several measures were taken.
 Extensive finite element analysis was performed to ensure that the design could withstand extremely high rotational speeds without failure.
-TCI® has also run durability, SFI 18.1, and destruction tests and the unit just keeps on going.
+Durability, SFI 18.1, and destruction tests have been run and the unit just keeps on going.
 Tests have surpassed the 100-million cycle mark with very little wear.
 The steel pucks inside steel cavities; roll very small amounts, not slide, in order to absorb torsional vibration.
-The Sterling Rattler is unaffected by temperature, whereas the heat dissipating fluid and elastomer dampers will degrade if worked too hard and do require replacement in time.
+The Sterling Damper is unaffected by temperature, whereas the heat dissipating fluid and elastomer dampers will degrade if worked too hard and do require replacement in time.